North American porcupine: Predators

 Natural predators of this species include fishers (a cat-sized mustelid), wolverines, coyotes, wolves, American black bears, and cougars, as well as humans.
 The only known avian predators of this species are golden eagles and great horned owls.
 In many cases, injury or even death may occur in the predator from embedded porcupine quills even if they are successful in dispatching the porcupine.

 The North American porcupine is most at risk from the fisher (Pekania pennanti), the male of which may sometimes exceed a mass of 5.5 kg.
-Fishers have two advantages that make them capable hunters of the porcupine.
-First, they are agile tree climbers, and may force a fleeing porcupine from a tree to the ground, where it is more vulnerable.
+Fishers are agile tree climbers, and may force a fleeing porcupine from a tree to the ground, where it is more vulnerable.
 There it will try to present its hindquarters and tail to the attacker, with the predator circling around and attempting to attack the prey.
 After repeated attacks, the porcupine eventually weakens, allowing the fisher to flip the porcupine over, rip open its underbelly, and consume its organs without exposing itself to the still dangerous quills.
 One study suggested that since male fishers are considerably larger than females (often weighing on average twice as much), only males are likely to hunt porcupines.
-It appears that female fishers usually favor prey such as snowshoe hares.

-Another effective predator is the cougar.
-It does not avoid the quills so much as seek to avoid being impaled by too many of them.
+Another predator of the porcupine is the cougar.
+When attacking, the cougar does not try to avoid the quills all together, but they avoid being impaled by too many of them.
 Some individuals have been found with dozens of quills embedded in their gums to no ill effect.
-It can climb trees, so its favorite method is to position itself below the porcupine and knock it to the ground, quickly dispatching it.
+It can climb trees, so its favorite method is to position itself below the porcupine and knock it to the ground.
 Other predators, such as canids (wolves and coyotes), may attack but do not pose much of a threat.
 In some parts of the Great Basin, cougars have greatly decreased numbers of porcupines in mountainous forests through predation.
-However, in some cases porcupine quills have indeed killed cougars, although usually this is after the cougar has already consumed the porcupine.
+In some cases, porcupine quills have indeed killed cougars, although typically the porcupine has already been consumed.